iamgreaser/iceball/README.txt

 CURRENT STATUS:
 - The cubemap renders!
+- Some parts of the scene are partially rendered to the cubemap!

 STUFF TO DO:
-- Actually render the scene to the cubemap.
+- Render the rest of the scene to the cubemap.
+- Speed up the render a bit.
 - Take input from user.
 Yep, I hate this part.
 - From there, get a flying camera working.
 - From there, get physics working.